 For the most part, acetaminophen overdoses are accidental, and people simply don’t realize how much they’re taking, and how severe the side effects can be.
-This is something to recognize when you’re wondering, can you mix alcohol and Tylenol?

 The standard guideline is that if you’re taking acetaminophen, you have no more than three drinks in a day, but many physicians and pharmacists will recommend avoiding alcohol altogether.
 This is because the risks are so high, and not everyone is going to understand what is meant by moderate drinking, or even three drinks in a day.